sho-ohata-ischool/W205_exercise2/README.md

   - finalresults.py will fetch the count of a word, i.e. python finalresults.py hello
   - finalresults.py executed alone will print out the full table
   - histogram.py will fetch the count of a word between two numbers provided, i.e. python histogram.py 2 4

+**Note that this app will not work if you close a storm session and restart a new one.**